INSTITUTE FOR BIOFUNCTIONAL POLYMER MATERIALS

 Biological systems use self-assembly and self-organization to build complex materials (e.g. the cytoskeleton) and to construct and operate sophisticated macromolecular devices (e.g. motor proteins).
 Inspired by biology’s refined design principles, we engineer nanomaterials and devices with programmable and reconfigurable properties.
 We use DNA as the quintessential component for these artificial systems, as it enables us to assemble structures with custom size, shape, mechanical properties, and stimuli-responsiveness.
 Our functional nanosystems will address current challenges in molecular biology, biophysics and materials science.

 We aim to establish design rules for DNA-based materials, in particular polyacrylamide-DNA copolymers.
 We correlate their bulk characteristics with the nanomechanical properties of their components, and use external chemical, optical, and mechanical signals to enable reversible switching between different functional configurations.
-We will study the performance of these materials as tools for molecular biology, tissue engineering, and diagnostics.
+We study the performance of these materials as tools for molecular biology, tissue engineering, and diagnostics.

 Using the DNA origami method, we seek to construct discrete molecular machines that can perform complex tasks.
 DNA origami structures serve as pegboards to assemble multiple components with well-defined tasks and positions, enabling them to work together synergistically, in a manner that is unachievable by the individual building blocks alone.